Lomray-Software/react-mobx-manager/README.md

 npm i --save @lomray/react-mobx-manager
 ```

-_Optional:_ Configure your bundler for keep classnames and function names in production OR use `id` for each store:
+_Optional:_ Configure your bundler to keep classnames and function names in production OR use `id` for each store:

 **React:** (craco or webpack config, terser options)
 ```bash
 terserOptions.keep_classnames = true;